 - Dedicate a bin or a drawer where you can store all the soft plastics in.

 - On a monthly or weekly basis, make sure to drop off your clean, soft plastic waste at any of the nearest REDcycle drops off points.

 - Spread the word!
 Many people are still unaware of soft plastic recycling.
 Take initiatives to engage your local community and raise awareness about the need for soft plastic recycling.

 REDcycle: Leading Australia in Soft Plastic Recycling

 REDcycle is a recycling organisation with its primary focus on soft plastics recycling.
 They are centrally located in Melbourne but carry out recycling operations across Australia.
-They do a fantastic job of diverting the soft plastic that would usually end up in the landfills.
+They do a fantastic job of diverting the soft plastic that would usually end up in landfills.

-The recycling bin that we put at the kerbside doesn’t offer to recycle soft plastic.
+The recycling bin that we put at the curbside doesn’t offer to recycle soft plastic.
 By promoting soft plastic recycling, the REDcycle program diverts the recycled plastic to organisations like Replas who make products out of it.

-REDcycle has partnered up with Woolworths, Coles, and other Australian brans so that you can have convenient drop off points.
+REDcycle has partnered up with Woolworths, Coles, and other Australian brands so that you can have convenient drop off points.
 It’s also noteworthy that brands that house the most plastic products are doing their part to help soft plastic recycling.